lyndon025/playtested/src/content/article/2022-11-22-hunt-vampires-with-style--evil-west---short-review.md

 ---
-title: "Hunt vampires, with style | Evil West - Short Review"
+author: lyndonguitar
+category: Review
-description: "Welcome to Evil West.
+description: Welcome to Evil West.
 A third person twisted mashup of all the gritty genres that we all hate to love.
-Steampunk, Western, Supernatural Horror, Gothic, Souls-like, Shooter; you name it, Evil West has got it."
+Steampunk, Western, Supernatural Horror, Gothic, Souls-like, Shooter; you name it, Evil West has got it.
+featured: false
 pubDate: 2022-11-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "evil-west"]
+tags:
-featured: false
+- taptap
+- evil-west
-thumb: "/images/reviews/2022-11-22-hunt-vampires-with-style--evil-west---short-review-0.avif"
+thumb: /images/reviews/2022-11-22-hunt-vampires-with-style--evil-west---short-review-0.avif
+title: Hunt vampires, with style | Evil West - Short Review
 ---

 <div class="gallery">